CAN4red/sudoku-genetic-algorithm/README.md

+# Introduction to AI | Assignment 1
-# Geneteic Algorithm for Sudoku Solving Implementation
+Geneteic Algorithm for Sudoku Solving Implementation